MrSnicosDeveloping/bot/README.md

-# [Nome del Bot] - Terms of Service & Privacy Policy
+# Terms of Service & Privacy Policy

 ## Terms of Service